sstaehli/EPeverTracerMonitoring/xr_usb_serial_common-1a/README.txt

 	# dkms build -m xr_usb_serial_common -v 1a
 	# dkms install -m xr_usb_serial_common -v 1a

-* Ensure that thecdc-acm module is not loaded (assumig that it is not needed)
+* Ensure that the cdc-acm module/xr_serial is not loaded (assumig that it is not needed):
+	Example:
 	# echo blacklist cdc-acm > /etc/modprobe.d/blacklist-cdc-acm.conf
 	# update-initramfs -u